What Is Hormone Replacement Therapy And How Will It Affect Me?

 What is hormone replacement therapy?

-Hormone replacement therapy means taking hormone pills or placing hormone patches on your skin to boost estrogen-only or estrogen and progestin levels.
+Hormone replacement therapy means taking hormone pills or placing hormone patches on your skin to boost either estrogen or estrogen and progestin levels.
 These are the hormones your body produces during your childbearing years.
-They're necessary for giving birth but not necessarily needed once your body ages.
+HRT replaces the hormones your body no longer produces with synthetic alternatives.

 Although most people know taking hormone pills or using the patches as hormone replacement therapy, doctors are beginning to move away from that nomenclature.
 Calling it by that name gives people the mistaken idea that the hormone pills or patches boost your hormone levels back to what they were when you were younger.
-The doses aren't high enough to do that, and trying would be dangerous to your health.
+Typical doses are only high enough to alleviate menopause symptoms.

 Who is HRT for?

-There are two main groups of women who might benefit from HRT.
+Two main groups of women might benefit from HRT.
 The first is women who go through menopause because they've had a complete hysterectomy.
-These women take estrogen only.
+These women have had both their ovaries removed, meaning their body is no longer capable of producing estrogen.
+They typically take estrogen only.

-The second group is women who go through menopause naturally.
+The second group is women who are going through menopause naturally.
 Originally, these women were given estrogen only.
 However, researchers discovered that the hormones affected the woman's uterine lining, increasing their risk of uterine cancer.

 Who shouldn't do HRT?

 Some women shouldn't take hormone replacement therapy.
-For them, the risks are just too great.
-These women include those who:
+For them, the risks may outweigh the benefits.
+This includes women who:

 • Have or have had breast, ovarian, or endometrial cancer.